Compare

 Letta (formerly MemGPT) is an open-source framework for building stateful agents with memory.
 It's a full agent runtime — architecturally closer to LangGraph than to a drop-in memory layer.
 If you're building a new agent from scratch and want memory baked into the runtime, Letta fits the bill.

 Remnic sits beneath your existing agent, not beside it.
 It doesn't assume control of the agent loop.
-It provides hooks and MCP tools so Claude Code, Codex CLI, Cursor, OpenClaw, Hermes, and any other MCP-capable agent can share one memory store without needing a new runtime.
+It provides hooks and MCP tools so Claude Code, Codex CLI, Pi Coding Agent, Cursor, OpenClaw, Hermes, and any other MCP-capable agent can share one memory store without needing a new runtime.

 Remnic vs Supermemory